 TOLEDO, Ohio — The Hensville Lights are returning bigger and brighter!
 The annual Toledo tradition lights up St. Clair Street, between Monroe and Washington streets, and is free and open to the public.

 After dinner, go outside along St. Clair to see the 200,000 glimmering lights and the lighting of the 45-foot tree.
-The tree features 10,000 lights itself and is synced to a special dancing light show that incorporates lighted designs on the Fleetwood building.
+The tree lights are synced to a special dancing light show that incorporates lighted designs on the Fleetwood building.

-Joining the festivities will be the one and only Santa Claus and you can experience activities and family entertainment from the Toledo School for the Arts, Nye Dance Productions and a joint show by Ottawa Hills, Waite and Perrysburg High School American Sign Language.
+Santa Claus also joined in on the festivities along with family entertainment from the Toledo School for the Arts, Nye Dance Productions and a joint show by Ottawa Hills, Waite and Perrysburg High School American Sign Language.

 Businesses along St. Clair Street participating in Hensville Lights include: Maloney, McHugh & Kolodgy Ltd., Holy Toledo!
 Tavern, Fleetwood's Tap Room, Neighborhood Health Association, Thomas Porter Architects, 20 North Gallery, and Fricker's.